-1. We value our Evangelical Christian faith and the guidance of Biblical truth, particularly valuing:

-- o The authority of the Bible as God's Word. - o The truth of the Bible and upholding, proclaiming and teaching it faithfully. - o Knowing and understanding the Christian Scriptures. - o Making the Scriptures relevant to Melanesia.
+- 1. We value our Evangelical Christian faith and the guidance of Biblical truth, and particularly: - o The authority of the Bible as God's Word. - o The truth of the Bible and upholding, proclaiming and teaching it faithfully. - o Knowing and understanding the Christian Scriptures. - o Making the Scriptures relevant to Melanesia.

-2. We value richness of cultural diversity, unity and respect, particularly valuing:
+2. We value richness of cultural diversity, unity and respect, and particularly:

-- o Christian life-styles, church life and theological education that are rooted in Scripture and will richly impact local cultures. - o Inter-cultural understanding, acceptance and respect. - o Gender balance and equality. - o Equipping women for ministry in the church, community and home. - o Respect for women in leadership roles. - Acceptance of people with disabilities.
+- Christian life-styles, church life and theological education that are rooted in Scripture and will richly impact local cultures. - o Inter-cultural understanding, acceptance and respect. - o Gender balance and equality. - o Equipping women for ministry in the church, community and home. - o Respect for women in leadership roles. - Acceptance of people with disabilities.

-3. We value relationships and the richness they give to our community and ministries, particularly valuing:
+3. We value relationships and the richness they give to our community & ministries, and particularly:

-- o Modelling biblical family life.
+- Modelling biblical family life.

 - o Making disciples in the family.

 - o Respecting and honouring each other in Christ.

 - o Holding each other accountable.

-4. We value biblical holism expressed through the meeting of spiritual, educational, social and physical needs of people, particularly valuing:
+4. We value biblical holism expressed through the meeting of spiritual, educational, social and physical needs of people, and particularly:

-- o A personal relationship with Christ through the Holy Spirit. - Developing a Christian Melanesian spirituality and spiritual formation that enables students to sustain vital prayer, Bible reading, daily worship and growth towards maturity. - o Providing high quality Christian education thus developing Godly leadership. - The development of practising disciples who then become disciple-makers. - Encouraging full development of God-given gifts and abilities in students and staff.
+- o A personal relationship with Christ through the Holy Spirit. - Developing a Christian Melanesian spirituality and spiritual formation that enables students to sustain vital prayer, Bible reading, daily worship and growth towards maturity. - o Providing high quality Christian education thus developing Godly leadership. - o The development of practising disciples who then become disciple-makers. - Encouraging full development of God-given gifts and abilities in students and staff.

-5. We value biblical education that is appropriate to the context of the churches that we serve, particularly valuing:
+5. We value biblical education that is appropriate to the context of the churches that we serve, and particularly:

-- o Training Christian leaders with character. - o Life-changing character development as central for Christian ministry. - o Servanthood in church, family and society. - o Integrity in Christian life, leadership and service. - o The Holy Spirit's power and role in changing our character. - o Competence in ministry, especially exegetical skills.

-o Effective ministry to children and youth.
+- o Training Christian leaders with character. - o Life-changing character development as central for Christian ministry. - o Servanthood in church, family and society. - Integrity in Christian life, leadership and service. - o The Holy Spirit's power and role in changing our character. - o Competence in ministry, especially exegetical skills. - o Effective ministry to children and youth.

-6. We value our partnership with the churches and communities that we serve, particularly valuing:
+6. We value our partnership with the churches and communities that we serve, and particularly:

-- o Communal life and Christian fellowship. - o Partnership with churches, the wider Christian community and other like-minded learning institutions. - o Working together as evangelicals, facilitating and influencing evangelical unity across denominational and cultural boundaries. - o The expression of national unity.
+- o Communal life and Christian fellowship. - o Partnership with churches, the wider Christian community and other like-minded learning institutions. - Working together as evangelicals, facilitating and influencing evangelical unity across denominational and cultural boundaries. - The expression of national unity.